Understanding my obligations and responsibilities

 Visit information on COSHH

-The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 say that if you are in control of premises you have a duty to report any accident that occurred to a self-employed person while working at your premises which leads to a specified injury to the
+Employers have specific duties under The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) to report certain incidents.
+If you are in “control of premises” you also have a duty to report certain incidents that occur to members of the public or self-employed persons while at your premises.

 You can find a full list of specified injuries on the Health and Safety Executive website (external website)